rostislav-nikitin/Plugin.BluetoothClassic/README.md

   * Methods:
     * `void Connect()` to connect to the remote device
     * `void IDisposable.Dispose()` to disconnect from the remote device and free unmanaged resources
-    * `void Transmit(Memory<byte> buffer)` to add buffer to the transmit queue (buffers are transmitting to the connected remote device sequentially on remote device connected)
+    * `void Transmit(Memory<byte> buffer)` to add a buffer to the transmit queue (buffers are transmitting to the connected remote device sequentially on remote device connected)
   * Events:
     * `event StateChanged OnStateChanged` to subscribe/unsubscribe on any connection state changes
-    * `event Transmitted OnTransmitted` to subscribe/unsubscribe on data transmitted to the connected remote device
+    * `event Transmitted OnTransmitted` to subscribe/unsubscribe on a data transmitted to the connected remote device
     * `event Recived OnRecived` to subscribe/unsubscribe for/from reciving a data from the connected remote device
     * `event Error OnError` to subscribe/unsubscribe on any connection errors